 FILE PHOTO: A COVID-19 patient isolation center in the eastern town of Machakos in Kenya, August 3, 2020. /VCG

-Kenya is one of only eight countries in Africa that have registered more than 90,000 COVID-19 infections.
+Kenya is one of only eight countries in Africa that have recorded more than 90,000 COVID-19 infections.

-The East African country's caseload is only shadowed by tallies recorded by South Africa, Morocco, Egypt, Tunisia, Ethiopia, Libya and Algeria.
+The East African country's caseload is only shadowed by tallies registered by South Africa, Morocco, Egypt, Tunisia, Ethiopia, Libya and Algeria.

 Copyright © 2020 CGTN.
 Beijing ICP prepared NO.16065310-3